nepi-engine/nepi_rui/README.md

         rosrun numurus_rui run_webserver.py

-### Development
+## Development

-When developing, always source the `devenv.sh` to ensure the correct versions of python, node and define environment variables:
+When developing, always source the `devenv.sh` to ensure the correct versions of Python, node and define environment variables:

-        cd $CATKIN_WS/src/numurus_rui
+        cd ~/ws_numurus/src/numurus_rui
         . devenv.sh

 If working with the numurus dev board, you can also use `. boardenv.sh` instead of `devenv.sh`.
 This script will make it so that ROS nodes running on your computer connect to the ROS master on the device.